 200 million Americans don’t realize foreign transaction fees can apply without foreign travel

-During the pandemic and as we wait for Europe to open, be aware of foreign transaction fees.
-Many Caribbean countries and Central American countries have charged foreign transaction fees.
-Plus, almost all cash machines outside of the US borders charge transaction fees.
+Many overseas destinations charge foreign transaction fees.
+Plus, almost all cash machines outside US borders charge transaction fees.

 Consumers don’t realize that they can pay foreign transaction fees here in the US

-Unsuspecting online shoppers who make a purchase from a merchant based abroad could get hit with an international surcharge of up to 3 percent as a result.
+Unsuspecting online shoppers who purchase from a merchant based abroad could get hit with an international surcharge of up to 3 percent as a result.
 They are charged extra fees without leaving the country.
-Amazingly, these credit cardholders, overall, are already on the hook for more than $1 trillion in unpaid credit card balances overall.
+These credit cardholders are already on the hook for more than $1 trillion in unpaid credit card balances overall.

-Foreign transaction fees are considered by consumers to be unfair
+Consumers consider foreign transaction fees to be unfair

 Foreign transaction fees on credit cards only seem to make consumers mad.
 More than 80 percent of people consider foreign fees to be unfair.
 And, 6 in 10 go as far as to say they’ll never get another credit card that charges a foreign fee.

 More credit cards without foreign transaction fees are available today